kkrt-labs/kakarot-docs/docs/overview/solution.md

 ## Why ZK-VMs?

-There are generally two ways to build a ZK-application or a piece of
-ZK-infrastructure: either by using a ZK-VM or through writing specialized ZK-circuits.
+There are generally two ways to build a ZK-application or ZK-infrastructure: either by using a ZK-VM or by writing specialized ZK-circuits.

-In simple terms, ZK-VMs are virtual machines capable of generating ZK proofs that verify the correctness of their operations.
-In blockchain context, VMs are the environments on which smart contracts live and operate.
+In simple terms, ZK-VMs are virtual machines capable of generating ZK proofs that verify the correctness of their execution.
 On the other hand, ZK-circuits are mathematical representations used to model a specific process.
 These circuits break down computations into a series of logical operations, much like how a circuit works in electronics.

 Back in 2022/2023, all ZK-EVMs including Scroll, Linea, and ZKSync were built on specialized ZK-circuits.
 As ZK-circuits were created and optimized for one specific use case, they were considered faster.
-However, ZK-circuits are generally more complex to develop — they are harder to audit, harder to maintain, and also surprisingly no longer more efficient than the modern ZK-VMs.
+However, ZK-circuits are generally more complex to develop — they are harder to audit, harder to maintain, and also surprisingly no longer always more efficient than modern ZK-VMs.

 On the other hand, ZK-VMs are flexible and can be optimized for different tasks.
 They allow for developers to build software as if it was a regular piece of code.
 And for some specific use cases where performance is crucial, they can be augmented with _built-ins_, i.e. low-level optimized modules built to perform a given task.
-They work just like ZK-circuits, allowing specialized tasks to be processed much faster.
+These built-ins, or specialized opcodes work just like ZK-circuits, allowing specialized tasks to be processed much faster.
 This method gives ZK-VMs similar speed to custom-built circuits.
-Vitalik explains this further in his article on [Glue and coprocessor architectures](https://vitalik.eth.limo/general/2024/09/02/gluecp.html).
+Vitalik explains this further in his article on
+[Glue and coprocessor architectures](https://vitalik.eth.limo/general/2024/09/02/gluecp.html).

-We strongly believe that for nearly every use case, on the application or the infrastructure layer, ZK-VMs are far superior to ZK-circuits in every metric: speed of development, ease of maintenance, auditability, proof generation costs as well as surface for optimizations.
+We strongly believe that for nearly every use case, on the application or the infrastructure layer, ZK-VMs are superior to ZK-circuits in every metric: speed of development, ease of maintenance, auditability, proof generation costs as well as surface for optimizations.

 ## Why CairoVM?